-2.4.1 Walkerton and Monopoly of Knowledge: a brief case study
+2.4.1 Walkerton and Monopoly of Knowledge: A Brief Case Study

-The Walkerton Water Tragedy of May 2000 was a 'watershed' moment when was changed to severe and perhaps chronic doubt.
+The Walkerton Water Tragedy of May 2000 was a 'watershed' moment when Canadians' faith in their government to provide a basic necessity in a competent manner was changed to severe and perhaps chronic doubt.
 This tragedy also called into question the ability of government - at no matter which level - to be effective in accomplishing anything competently at all.
 This was not simply the story of a sudden event and the local government's inability to cope with the crisis, but continues as an example of the monopoly of knowledge operating to dominate the natural environment without adequately assessing risk and sharing knowledge.